cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-palera1n.md

 You won't be able to continue following this guide.

-If you cannot free up enough storage to follow this, you can alternatively use the tethered option of legacy palera1n by following <router-link to="/installing-palera1n-legacy">Installing palera1n (Legacy)</router-link> instead.
+If you cannot free up enough storage to follow this, you can alternatively use rootless palera1n by following <router-link to="/installing-palera1n-rootless">Installing palera1n (Rootless)</router-link> instead.

 :::